tomverbeure/panologic-g2/README.md

     Since HDMI is a superset of DVI, the same chip is also used for HDMI, without support for audio.

     There is no support for HDCP.

+    These chips have an I2C slave interface to access configuration and status registers.
+After bootup, the chips are in power down mode, so you always need an I2C master of some sort to make video work.

 * Marvell 88E1119R-NNW2